mrphilroth/mrphilroth.github.com/_posts/2013-07-10-asiana-flight-214.md

 events lead to this incident.
 In the meantime, it sure was fun to play with this little bit of data that's publicly available.

-(Thanks to flightaware.com for the data and my brother for the idea)
+Thanks go to flightaware.com for the data and my brother for the idea for this post.